zaksabeast/PokemonRNGGuides/guides/frlg/en/wild (emu).md

 If your tool is well setup, it'll look like that.
 In my case, I just searched for BASIC Shiny.
 Now it's time to find and try to hit your target frame.
 Select one of your choice and unpause your game.

 #### RNG process

 You'll have to go as fast as possible to the menu, choose the Pokemon w/ Sweet Scent, and pause again with the cursor on the move.
 ```
-Don't hesitate to overuse save states !
-It's really important !
-This way you can go back to lower frames, and adjust correctly since calibration will be necessary EVERY TIME !
+Don't hesitate to overuse save states!
+It's really important!
+This way you can go back to lower frames, and adjust correctly since calibration will be necessary EVERY TIME!
 ```
 Now it's time for the calibration.
 In Gen 3, you'll never hit what you want at the first try.
 Calibration is always necessary.
 Here's a little set up of how to do it fast for wild Pokemon:
 - Create a save state.
 Write the actual frame to the notpad.